Anubhav7070/exam-portal-final/exam-portal-backend/MONGODB_SETUP.md

-# MongoDB Setup Guide for Exam Portal
+# MongoDB Setup Guide for Examinia

-This guide will help you set up MongoDB for the Exam Portal backend.
+This guide will help you set up MongoDB for the Examinia backend.

 ## Prerequisites